Marhercha/google-search-page/README.md

-# the-odin-project
+# Google Homepage
-Google homepage using HTML and CSS.
+Google homepage clone in HTML and CSS.